Connect to Databricks

 undesirable load on your database.
 You can disable this setting to avoid these

 nightly queries.
-When disabled, the tables in the report editor almanach may not
+When disabled, the tables in the report editor almanac may not

 show row count information if the database does not provide approximate row